mroavi/vim-julia-cell/README.md

 Additionally, the cell execution feature requires a [clipboard program](#supported-clipboard-programs) to be installed. [xclip](https://github.com/astrand/xclip) and [xsel](https://github.com/kfish/xsel) are supported on Linux, and pbcopy on macOS.
 Windows is not supported.

+If [vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) is installed, code sent to the REPL is highlighted.

 ### Using [vim-plug](https://github.com/junegunn/vim-plug)

 ~~~vim